 Eze is quite small so, when it comes down to it, there really aren’t a lot of things to actually do in Eze.
 The highlight of this medieval village is just exploring on your own time.
 It’s not a place to visit with a checklist, but rather a place to just enjoy the atmosphere and views.

 Eze is an easy day trip (or even half day trip) from Nice.
 If you have rented a car and drive it will take about an hour to get there.
 You can also easily grab a local bus, although the trip tends to be a bit longer given stops (and traffic).

 From the Gare Routiere in Nice, you will take bus 82.
 The bus typically runs about once an hour but can be early/late so give yourself some time.
 Download and check the Moovit App ahead of time to get the current schedule.

 Bus 82 will take you directly to the base of the hill that Eze is built on.
-To go back, take the same bus in the opposite direction.
+If you don’t mind a bit of extra walking, you can get off early at the ‘bella vista’ which is a stunning viewpoint and great photo opportunity.
+To go back to Nice, take the same bus in the opposite direction.
 Insider tip: try to get a window seat on the sea side because the views from this bus ride are spectacular.

-As I said above, Eze doesn’t have a ton of things to do.
-It’s best just to go and see what you get up to.
-But, there are still a few things you shouldn’t miss.
-Here is how I think you can best experience Eze.
+As I said above, Eze is quite small and there isn’t necessarily a ton of things to do in Eze.
+In my options, it’s best just to go, explore, and see you find.
+However, there are a few things that you shouldn’t miss on your day trip to Eze.